saraa123/django_project_tracker/README.md

     - Tested feedback model
         - Added feedback and ensured it was added to the list in admin.
         - Checked that feedback would be displayed randomly on the feedback page.
-        - Developed the need for the name to come from the user profile, and also the logic for an 'anonymous' name input if the name field is left empty.
+        - As the user's name for the feedback would come from the user profile, I added new feedback and checked the correct name was connected to it.

     - Upvote logic:
         - Upvoted an issue and feature and checked the total amount upvoted was correct.
         - Upvoted a feature request and checked the amount_received was the right amount.
         - Users can’t like an item or feature unless they’re logged in, so I attempted to do so and ensured an alert was displayed in the browser prompting the user to login.

+* Tested all alerts were working as expected.

 * Greatly used the print ability and the console to understand the code.